Analysis | Turkey’s Divide

 The Situation

-Erdogan called early elections for June 24, a vote planned to cap his years-long drive to assert full control over the institutions of state.
+Erdogan won 53 percent of the presidential vote and another mandate to govern in an election June 24, cappping a years-long drive to assert full control over the institutions of state.
 The 2016 coup attempt, which left more than 250 people dead, accelerated that process; in the months that followed, about 150,000 soldiers, judges, academics and other officials were detained or suspended in a roundup of suspected sympathizers.
 The political influence of the military — a traditional defender of the country’s secularist principles and the source of at least three takeovers since 1960 — was curbed.
-Last year, Turkish voters narrowly approved constitutional amendments that formally switch Erdogan’s once-ceremonial post of president into the center of power.
+In 2017, Turkish voters narrowly approved constitutional amendments that formally switch Erdogan’s once-ceremonial post of president into the center of power.
 Erdogan says Turkey needs a firm hand at the helm to revive a slowing economy and to strengthen security after a wave of terrorist attacks and intensified fighting with separatists from the country’s largest ethnic minority, the Kurds.
 Turkey is embroiled in the war in neighboring Syria and hosts more refugees than any other country.
 Erdogan has not been shy about his ambitions: He’s built a presidential palace four times the size of Versailles.

 The Background